Back to Top

 Coursework

-Students in Augusta University’s Doctor of Philosophy program with a major in Neuroscience are admitted via a common admissions process to the Biomedical Sciences doctoral program.
+Students in Augusta University’s Doctor of Philosophy in Neuroscience program are admitted via a common admissions process to the Biomedical Sciences doctoral programs.
 After completing the first-year core coursework and laboratory rotations, students choose a dissertation research mentor and enter the Neuroscience program.

 The average time to complete the degree is approximately five years of full-time, year-round study.